xanpetty/lpmjch/README.md

 The book's website is here if you want the actual code: http://lpmj.net/3rdedition/

-This repository is just a chance for me to practice using GitHub while I refresh my memory and my examples are not perfect replications of the book's code examples.
+This repository is just a chance for me to practice using GitHub while I refresh my memory.
+My examples are not perfect replications of the book's code examples and I skip some examples that are pointless to type out like demonstrations of bad code practices.